SMX-LTD/ccm-clj/README.md

 (ccm/remove! "testcluster")
 ```

+Notes:

-Note: ports from cql-port to cql-port+3 will be assigned to cql, thrift, jmx and storage respectively.
-Currently the remote debug port is not exposed.
+- Ports from cql-port to cql-port+3 will be assigned to cql, thrift, jmx and storage respectively.
+- If you abort without cleanup, you may leave CassandraDaemon's running which you can stop/remove from repl  `(ccm/stop!)` or from shell `ccm stop`.

 For more see ;; Public in [`src/ccm_clj.clj`](src/ccm_clj.clj#L81) or tests in [`test/ccm_clj_test.clj`](test/ccm_clj_test.clj).